asifahmad134/Ubuntu-CustomSetup/README.md

 ## 🛸💽🚚 XTRADEB Packages

-Unofficial Ubuntu application packages maintained by xtradeb.
+Unofficial Ubuntu application packages maintained by xtradeb. in ungoogled-chromium extensions can not be installed, so i prefer mostly chromium.

 [xtradeb PPA](https://launchpad.net/~xtradeb/+archive/ubuntu/apps)